Clement549/Clement549/README.txt

-# Mike Codeur
+# Clément ROURE
-I'm Mike from France, living in Bali 🌴, FullStack developper and Mentor/Teacher, I do content on Development and Freelancing.
-I really enjoy learning languages and frameworks like JS and React.
+I'm Clément from France, living in Paris - La Défense.
+I'm a blockchain engineering student at ESILV and I build Android & IOS mobile apps as a freelancer.

 <!--
-**MikeCodeur/MikeCodeur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
--->
 Actually:

 - 🔭 I’m currently working on a new [Online Course][courses] ...